-The Society believes that candour is an integral part of the relationship between client and counsellor, counsellor and supervisor, and counsellor and professional body.
+The Society believes that candour is an integral part of the relationship between client and therapist, therapist and supervisor, and therapist and professional body.

 The duty of candour means being open and honest with your clients, supervisor, and your professional body when something goes wrong.

 This benefits all parties through bringing understanding, learning, and closure to a situation that negatively impacts those involved.

 If something goes wrong in therapy and has caused or may cause harm to your client – no matter whether or not they are aware of it – it is important to be candid with your client.

 By letting your client know what has happened, you can help them to limit the harm that may be caused to them, give them insight into the situation, and allow an element of closure if the issue has had a negative impact on their life.

 Here are the steps that we recommend you take in order to best tackle the situation:

 - Let your client know straight away what has happened.

 - Do what you can, as soon as you can, to prevent, limit or repair any harm.

 - Make any apologies as necessary at the appropriate time.